July 17-23, 2011

 July 4-8, 1977

-Known for a historic derecho that rakes the Great Lakes on the Fourth of July, it occurred on the periphery of intense heat & some of the hottest weather of the 1970s, it was the longest duration of intense heat in the 70s.
+Known for a historic Serial Derecho that raked the Great Lakes on the Fourth of July, such a storm complex occurred on the periphery of this intense heat & some of the hottest weather of the 1970s.
+It was also the longest duration of intense heat in the 70s.
 July 4th high reached 97 with a low of 73, but the max temperature of this heat wave was 100 on July 6 with a heat index to 109.
 All observations sites peaked in the upper 90s to 100.

 July 12-20, 1977